Best Bluetooth Speakers Under $50 in 2026: 6 Picks

 #DOSS SoundBox Plus: Best for Volume

 The DOSS SoundBox Plus gets louder than anything else on this list.
-Its 20W output filled a medium-sized living room without distortion up to about 80% volume.
+Its 20W output can fill a medium-sized living room without distortion through most of its volume range.

-RGB lighting modes are a bonus for gatherings.
-Battery life hit 14 hours in our tests.
+RGB lighting modes are a bonus for gatherings, and battery life is solid.
 The IPX4 rating means splash resistance only.

-We noticed the Bluetooth connection dropped once at about 40 feet outdoors.
-Keeping the phone within 30 feet solved it.
+Bluetooth range outdoors is typically around 30 feet, so keeping the phone close to the speaker keeps the connection stable.
 The SoundBox Plus weighs about 1.2 lbs, heavier than the others but still portable enough for a backpack.

 Pros: Loudest on this list (20W), RGB lighting, 15-hour battery, stereo pairing option